tannerellen/hyprhelpr/README.md

 ### Menu
 The menu module is used to create menu functionality in any dmenu based app.
 This allows for easy custom menus in things like rofi, fuzzel, and walker.
 Menus can be multiple levels deep.

 Outputs a list of menu items that can be piped into any dmenu compatible launcher.

-The only usage of this module is
+**Config properties:**
+- label: Human readable label that will appear as the menu text.
+- command: The command string to run when the menu item is selected.
+Will run as bash.
+- next: Optional array that will indicate there is another sub menu.
+This can be an empty array if the command itself will bring up a sub menu or can contain an array of objects that contain the proproperties listed above.`

+**Usage:**
 ```
 hyprhelpr menu
 ```